-We’ve taken to the road ourselves to bring you 11 of the strangest things you can discover on an American road trip.
+We’ve taken to the road ourselves to bring you some of the strangest things you can discover on an American road trip.

 The ultimate gathering of freaks and geeks happens each year in San Diego.
 Comic Con is the world’s biggest comic and game event and if you’re in California at the right time, it’s worth a drive to see all the action and colour that happens across the city.

 Perhaps you don’t want to actually stop at this road trip attraction – but if you’re going through the wetter areas of Florida, keep your eyes peeled.
 There’s a good chance you’ll spot an alligator in the swaps by the side of the highway.